 Red Stream: Advanced Theory and Techniques

-The Red Stream Advanced Theory and Techniques program provides 75 hours of approved/certified training.
-The Red Stream program is designed for licensed mental health practitioners, or graduate students enrolled in a graduate mental health degree program or in a pre-licensure supervised placement.
+The Red Stream Advanced Theory and Techniques program provides 75 hours of training.
+The Red Stream program is designed for licensed mental health practitioners, or graduate students enrolled in a graduate mental health degree program or in a pre licensure supervised placement.

-The program consists of 9 days of face-to-face training (63 contact hours or approved play therapy training), plus a pre-course on-line component (with a Mastery Test), and a post-course case conceptualization assignment (totalling 12 non-contact hours).
+The program consists of 9 days of face-to-face training (63 contact hours of play therapy training), plus a pre-course on-line component (with a Mastery Test), and a post-course case conceptualization assignment (totaling 12 non-contact hours).
 Students will have three months to complete the required written assignment.

 As an advanced program, participants must have taken the Green Stream Foundations of Play Therapy program (or equivalent).

-Red Stream +plus For those planning to become certified with the Canadian Association for Play Therapy there will be an additional 3 hour on-line program: Integrative Play Therapy – Creating a pathway for working as an integrative play therapist.
+Red Stream +plus: For those planning to become certified with the Canadian Association for Play Therapy there will be an additional 3-hour on-line program: Integrative Play Therapy- Creating a pathway for working as an integrative play therapist.
+As this webinar must be purchased separately, please indicate your interest in the Red Stream +plus program on you application.
+Upon approval, you will receive a link for payment and enrolment.

-APT Route: To become a Registered Play Therapist (RPT) with the Association of Play Therapy (APT) one of the requirements is to complete 150 hours of approved training in play therapy.
+APT Route: To become a Registered Play Therapist (RPT) with the Association for Play Therapy (APT) one of the requirements is to complete 150 hours of training in play therapy.
 The Green Stream, combined with the Red Stream, provides 150 play therapy training hours.
+APT hold the right to accept or deny any training hours toward registration/certification as a play therapist.

 CAPT Route: To become a Certified Play Therapist (CPT) with the Canadian Association for Play Therapy (CAPT), Canadian standards require 180 hours of play therapy training from a CAPT Approved Provider, or from an institute of higher learning.
-Participants who intend to become Certified Play Therapists should take the Green Stream, Red Stream +plus , and 1 core (3-day) Yellow Stream Certificate Program.
+Participants who intend to become Certified Play Therapists should take the Green Stream, Red Stream +plus, and 1 core (3-day) Yellow Stream Certificate Program.
 It is recommended that participants take the Yellow Stream Certificate in Sandplay with Special Populations to fulfill the 180-hour requirement.
+CAPT reserves the right to review any/all training hours submitted for registration as a play therapist.

-RMPTI is not a registering body for play therapists.
+Note: RMPTI is not a registering body for play therapists.
 Rather, RMPTI provides approved training.
-For details for being registered with the 2 main bodies, see links below.
+For details for being registered/certified with the 2 main bodies, see links below.
+APT and CAPT alone hold the right to accept or deny any continuing education training at their discretion

 Emphasis is placed on specialized topics (e.g., family play therapy; group play therapy) and specific referral issues, such as trauma, autism spectrum, depression, and anxiety.
 Participants have an opportunity to practice skills in fully equipped play therapy rooms.